rinaldilucas/mean-task-manager/README.md

 - Multiple handlers to ease the use of dialogs, bottomsheets, snackbars and more
 - Custom async validator to check already registered user
 - Registering using password techniques
-- Example using functional resolvers
+- Example using functional resolvers with loading on routes
 - Interceptor modules added to verify bearer token, errors, and headers language
 - Front-end validation on requests and inputs
 - Handler of promises and errors using destructuring